Safely Stopping Alcohol

 For this reason alone, no one should attempt to approach alcoholism recovery on his or her own.
 It is always advisable to have medical supervision available during the detox process.
 The symptoms can become highly unpleasant causing many to quit altogether, never even making it into recovery.
 The medical and emotional support available through a medical detox helps ensure a safe transition from detox to active treatment.

-Why Self Help Alcohol Treatment is Unsafe and Ineffective
+Why Alcohol Self Help Treatment Can Be Unsafe and Ineffective

 In alcohol detox and withdrawal the body becomes very unstable as it attempts to adjust to the absence of alcohol.
 Medical detox services will provide the benzodiazepines to help reduce the risk of seizures, anxiety symptoms, and insomnia.
 They also provide relief for the nausea, fever, and headache that are common withdrawal symptoms.
 But mostly, the trained detox team will be prepared for a potential medical emergency should severe withdrawal symptoms emerge on around day three.
 These could include hallucinations, delusions, paranoia, seizures, mental confusion, and the delirium tremens (DTs).